 - Full Rim – Full rim frames completely encircle the lens.
-There are several different shapes they come in such as circle, oval, and rectangle.
-Full rim frames offer several structural features such as the style of the nose bride to the temple fit.
+They come in several different shapes, such as circle, oval, and rectangle.
+Full rim frames offer several structural features, such as the style of the nose bridge and the temple fit.

-- Rimless – Rimless glasses consist of the lenses, temples, and nose bridge.
-They are, rimless.
+- Rimless – Rimless glasses consist of only the lenses, temples, and nose bridge.
+They are rimless.
 The lenses attach directly to the temples, offering the lightest type of eyeglass frame.
-However, because they do not have the rim to protect them, they are the least durable style of frames.
+Because they do not have the rim to protect them, however, they are the least durable style of frames.
 Depending on the brand and manufacturer, they may be more expensive too.